nbr0wn/rustytracker/README.md

 This is a webcam-based object tracker and glyph recognizer using rust and opencv.
 I have wanted to try this for awhile, but I wanted to do it in rust and see if performance was good enough for it to be a useful controller for my home theater.
 After searching around a bit, I found the pi-to-potter project https://github.com/mamacker/pi_to_potter , which I based this project on.
 Both projects use openCV for camera interaction, image processing, and the KNearest algorithm to do the image searching.
+For rustytracker, I added directionality to the glyphs, so a clockwise circle is different from a counter clockwise circle.

-I wanted to do this project in rust specifically as an exercise for myself, and I found that the opencv bindings, while functional, are not particularly straightforward if you don't know the API well enough to translate from the C++/python implementations out there.
-A native rust library probably would have saved me a lot of time, despite not having the history that opencv does.
+I wanted to do this project in rust as an exercise for myself, and I found that the opencv bindings, while functional, are not particularly straightforward if you are not already intimately familiar with the API.
+A native rust library probably would have saved me a lot of time, despite not having the history that opencv does, but I managed in the end.

 ![rustytracker](https://user-images.githubusercontent.com/1176032/219705995-7db77c5a-8ac2-434e-b1e9-17fd9427d755.png)